docker-hy/material-applications/example-frontend/README.md

 # example-frontend

 This project is created to help learn docker configurations for frontend projects.
+The README starting from "Prerequisites" is written without Docker in mind so student has to figure out how to construct their configuration based on the README.
+However, there are some additional helpers added in the README and in the exercise description.

 # Prerequisites